Clogmia albipunctata: Description

 Clogmia albipunctata adults have broad wings covered with brownish and blackish hairs.
 There is a tuft of blackish hair near each wing vein fork and a tuft of white hair at the ends of most veins (i.e. each wing has a pair of black spots near the middle and several white spots along the edge).
 The thorax and abdomen are covered in gray/brownish-gray hairs.
 There is a pair of antennae which are longer than the abdomen and covered in white hairs.
 The legs are brown with white annuli (rings) at the tips of the tibiae and metatarsi.

 The original species description gives a body length of 2.2 mm and a wing length of 2.2 mm.
 Later records show C. albipunctata can reach slightly greater sizes, such as a body length of 2.5 mm.

 The species name, albipunctata, means "white-dotted", in reference to the white spots on the wings and appendages.

 Biology

 The adults can sustain themselves by drinking water or consuming flower nectar and live for about 12 days.
 They spend most of their life perched on walls.
 They move rarely, and with weak flight.
 The larvae live in aquatic environments, feeding on organic decaying matter, and take about 18 days to turn into a pupa, which develops into an adult after 5 days.
-They often infest drains of bathrooms and, for this reason, they are also known as "bath flies" in the United States.

 Although they are considered harmless, some cases of myiasis caused by the larvae of this insect are reported in the literature, at the nasal, intestinal and urinary levels but are often associated with very poor sanitary conditions and bad hygiene habits.